alexle/alexle.github.com/posts/2011-year-in-review.markdown

 The end of the year always comes with mixed emotions for me.
 On one hand, it's a chance to celebrate accomplishments, growth, and lessons learned.
 On the other hand, it's a reminder that another year has passed, another year of opportunities that were missed.

 I set out to kick some ass in 2011.
-While I didn't put quite the dent I wanted on the universe, I couldn't be happier with what how 2011 went.
+While I didn't quite make the dent I wanted, I'm extremely satisfied with what how 2011 went.
 Here's a recap of the goals I set for myself and how they went:

 ###1.
-Make something (i.e. website, business/startup &nbsp;&#x2713;###
+Make something (i.e. website, business/startup) &nbsp;&#x2713;###
 Probably my main focus this year.
 Learned some javascript/jquery, improved my HTML/CSS.
 Created my first <a href="http://wwww.feedblast.me/">web app</a> using Python and Google App Engine.
 More details to come.<br />
 ###2.
 Bench 225 &nbsp;&#x2713;###
 Was able to push 225 x 4 successfully.
 A big feat for me, considering my migration to more "bootcamp" type of workouts.<br />